gchahal1982/G3DAI/ai-platforms/medsight-pro/docs/performance-compute-completion.md

 ## Conclusion

-Phase 0.4 successfully implements a comprehensive performance and compute foundation for the G3D MedSight Pro MVP.
+The MedSight-Pro Platform successfully implements a comprehensive performance and compute foundation for the medical platform.
 The system provides:

 1. **High-Performance Computing**: GPU acceleration for medical image processing
 2. **Intelligent Optimization**: Medical-safe performance optimization